-Straw-colored grass or dead spots with dark green borders are common in lawns of dog owners.
+Straw-colored grass or dead spots with dark green borders are common in lawns where dogs are present.
 The concentrated salts in the urine of dogs, particularly female dogs, cause these spots.

 Water is the only thing that can reverse the effects of dog urine on grass.
-Do not apply baking soda, dish washing detergent, or products claiming to dissolve or leach the salts.
-They will be ineffective and may compound the problem.
+Some may suggest using baking soda, dish washing detergent, or products claiming to dissolve or leach the salts.
+They have not proven to be effective and will be ineffective and may compound the problem.

-Sometimes the damaged grass can’t be revived, making reseeding necessary.
-The damaged spots should be heavily watered with a hose for a few days before reseeding or resodding.
+If the damaged grass can’t be revived, it may be necessary to reseed or resod.
+If that is the case, the damaged spots should be heavily watered with a hose for a few days before reseeding or resodding.

 Do you have a question?
 Try Ask an Expert!